United Way of Monroe/Lenawee Counties: Celebrate women's achievements in March - NewsBreak

 I invite you to take some time and explore women’s history this month through any of the above-mentioned activities.
 This month I honor all the amazing women in my life: my mom, my grandmothers, my aunts, my girlfriends and two very dear “senior” friends, Estella Mitchell and Dorothy Edwards.
 All of them have mentored me, supported me and loved me unconditionally.
 They are an important part of this woman’s history.

-We have our 21st annual Everyday Heroes Celebration on March 29 at LaRoy’s Hall.
-Please join us at this premiere, heartwarming fundraising event!
-Contact me at lpipis@unitedwaymlc.org if you are interested in sponsoring and/or attending this amazing event.
+We are hosting an annual Lenawee Charity Golf Outing on May 19 at the Raisin Valley Golf Club in Tecumseh.
+To register as a player, go to www.unitedwaymlc.org.
+To be a sponsor, contact me as noted below.

-Annually the United Way funds 25 local Monroe County agency programs.
-We also sponsor countywide 211 services and coordinate Project Ramp, four annual Health Check events, and the Emergency Food and Shelter Program (EFSP).
-All funds raised in Monroe County stay in Monroe County.
+United Way funds 12 local Lenawee County agency programs and serves as a donor designation vehicle for 30+ additional agencies.
+We also sponsor countywide 211 services and coordinate Project Ramp, two annual Health Check events, the Emergency Food and Shelter Program (EFSP), and Day of Action programs and services.
+All funds raised in Lenawee County stay in Lenawee County.
 For more information about the giving and living united, please contact us!
-Call us at 734-242-1331, contact us for an appointment at our office: 216 N. Monroe St., Monroe, MI 48162, or visit our website at www.unitedwayMLC.org.
+Call us at 517-264-6821, call for an appointment at our Adrian office at 136 E. Maumee St., Suite 15, Adrian, MI 49221 or visit our website at www.unitedwaymlc.org.
+You can email us at lpipis@unitedwaymlc.org.

 Laura Schultz Pipis is the executive director of the United Way of Monroe/Lenawee Counties.